 In the subsequent years of the fifteenth and sixteenth centuries the castle gradually fell into neglect.
 Henry VIII gave it to Anne Boleyn, but it was already described in the official report as “completely ruined.”
 The fortifications were strengthened again during the English Civil War in the 17th century.
 It was held by royalists, but they abandoned castle, allegedly misinterpreting the sounds of cows, as the upcoming Parliamentary army.
 Although it was recaptured and held for a year by the royal garrison, it eventually surrendered after the near battle of Colby Moor.
 In 1648, one of the walls of the castle was demolished, and the stronghold was soon abandoned.
 In 1779, the castle ruins were transformed into a prison and after a few dozen years a new building was erected in the castle’s ward.
 The prison functioned until 1878.

 The southern wing of the upper ward was occupied by a representative great hall illuminated by large Gothic windows.
 It was in the upper floor of the building, while the lower one traditionally housed a vaulted undercroft of an economic function.
 From the east, the building was provided with a four-sided projection, protruding towards the riverside slopes.
 In the eastern part of the courtyard, opposite the entrance gate, in the safest part of the castle, there was a quadrilateral keep.
+This building, probably the oldest stone element of the castle, had dimensions of 13 x 9 meters and massive walls 2.4 meters thick.
 Between it and the great hall there was a chapel and additional chambers.
-The defense was provided by semicircular towers located in the north-west (in the corner of the wall, at its contact with the fortifications of the outer ward) and south-west (in the corner of the great hall building).
+The defense was also provided by an almost cylindrical (flattened from the side of the courtyard) tower with a diameter of 8 meters located in the north-west part (in the corner of the wall, at its contact with the fortifications of the outer bailey) and the south-west semicircular tower (in the corner of the great hall building).
 These towers had three storeys.

 The outer bailey stretching on the west side was reinforced with two cylindrical towers, one four-sided and the aforementioned gatehouse.
 In addition, the southern side of the outer ward and the upper ward was secured by a second defensive wall with a cylindrical tower on the south-eastern side.
 The fortifications of the outer ward touched the town walls of Castleton, which surrounded the castle from the north and west, and also from the south after enlargement.